 |

-| THE ROSEMARKIE TRANSMITTER is the UHF and BBC National FM main station for the Moray Firth area of the Scottish Highlands.
-It is located on The Black Isle, near Inverness, at a high position alongside the peninsula's north-eastern coastline.
-The station was originally the main BBC Band I 405-line television transmitter for the same area, prompting the Independent Television Authority (ITA) to locate their equivalent Band III 405-line transmitter at nearby Mounteagle, from where DAB and non-BBC FM radio services are currently broadcast and, up until Digital Switchover, the analogue version of Channel 5.
-Of the nine UHF main stations sited on the Scottish mainland, Rosemarkie is the only one of BBC origin. |
+THE ROSEMARKIE TRANSMITTER is the UHF and BBC National FM main station for the Moray Firth area of the Northern Scotland and is located on The Black Isle, near Inverness, at a high position alongside the peninsula's north-eastern coastline.
+The station was originally the main BBC Band I 405-line television transmitter for the same area.
+The Independent Television Authority (ITA) located their equivalent 405-line transmitter at nearby Mounteagle, from where DAB and non-BBC FM radio services are currently broadcast and, until Digital Switchover, the analogue version of Channel 5.
+Of the nine UHF main stations sited on the Scottish mainland, Rosemarkie is the only one of BBC origin, with ex-BBC sites being the more dominant off mainland.
+TRANSMISSION STRUCTURE/UHF AERIAL |

 |